Leap-Internal-Program/project-ract-resume/project-react-resume.md

 ### Mock up your design
 > *Weeks of coding saves hours of planning.*

 Begin by creating a 'mock up' on scratch piece of paper.
-Indentify the 'high level' components you may want on your page.
+Identify the 'high level' components you may want on your page.
 Use information from your LinkedIn page and previous resume.
-You should have an idea of the core componenets you will need before you begin writing any code.
+You should have an idea of  components you will need before you begin writing any code.

 Example of components
 - Background component